joypauls/scry/README.md

 # scry :crystal_ball:

-A CLI tool written in Go to **quickly** explore a POSIX file system with **minimal keystrokes** so it can keep up with your thoughts.
-Intended to exist in the space somewhere between `ls` and a full-featured GUI file manager.
+A CLI tool written in Go to **quickly** explore a POSIX file system with ease so it can keep up with your thoughts.
+Intended to exist in the space somewhere between the `ls` utility and a full-featured GUI file manager.

+## Get Started

+### Install

+### Usage

+## Supported Architectures

+## Docs

+The rest of the documentation can be found at [](joypauls.github.io/scry/).